patcon/neompd/src/documents/posts/Myplanets_Exciting_Move_to_Downtown_Toronto.html.md

 isPost: true
 tag: "culture"
 color: "green"
-header: Myplanet's Exciting Move to Downtown Toronto
+header: "Myplanet's Exciting\nMove to Downtown\nToronto"
 summary: As far back as most Myplaneteers can remember, Markham has been our home.
 layout: blog
 coverimg: "/images/articles/Myplanets_Exciting_Move_to_Downtown_Toronto/cover.jpg"